loosolab/scanpro/README.md

 # Scanpro: robust proportion analysis for single cell resolution data
-Scanpro, a modular tool for proportion analysis, seamlessly integrating into widely accepted frameworks in the python environment.
+This is a modular tool for proportion analysis, seamlessly integrating into widely accepted frameworks in the python environment.
 Scanpro is fast, accurate, support datasets without replicates, and is intended to be used by bioinformatics experts and beginners

 ## Install